Ex-Army private gets 45 years for plot against his unit

-Melzer’s hands trembled as he heard Woods reject his lawyers’ request that he spend 15 years behind bars and instead give him a prison sentence three times longer after he pleaded last June to charges that he tried to murder his fellow service members, supported terrorists and illegally transmitted defense information.
+Melzer’s lawyers had asked that he get no more than 15 years behind bars.
+He pleaded guilty last June to trying to murder service members, supporting terrorists and illegally transmitting defense information.

-Earlier, he had told the judge: “I still regret everything I did.”
-Melzer also said he wished “I could say I’m sorry to my platoon” and that he wanted to show he could still be a productive member of society.
+“I still regret everything I did,” Melzer told the judge before his sentence was announced.
+He said he wished “I could say I’m sorry to my platoon” and wanted to show he could still be a productive member of society.

 Shackled at the ankles, Melzer, of Louisville, Kentucky, was later escorted from the courtroom by deputy U.S. marshals.